 “It’s the classic case, mattresses on top of each other, so they line them up, that’s how they fit so many people in,” says Ozge Albayrak.

 Housing officer Albayrak contacts the agent responsible for the property as soon as she realises the scale of the issue.
-The agent jumps into action and within three months the extra tenants have been evicted and a single family is living in the property, much to the relief of neighbours.
+The agent jumps into action and within three months the extra tenants have been evicted and a single family is living in the property.
 However, it isn’t long before more people begin moving back into the house, triggering further complaints.

 Managing Agent Faces Prosecution